yuvrajSingh-rajput/digital-freelance-marketplace/README.md

-# Build a Decentralized Voting Dapp with Next.js, TypeScript, Tailwind CSS, and CometChat
+# Build a Decentralized Freelance Marketplace Dapp with Next.js, TypeScript, Tailwind CSS, and CometChat

-Read the full tutorial here: [**>> Build a Decentralized Voting Dapp with Next.js, TypeScript, Tailwind CSS, and CometChat**](https://daltonic.github.io)

 This example shows How to Build a Decentralized Voting Dapp with Next.js, TypeScript, Tailwind CSS, and CometChat: